qwinkler/katacoda-scenarios/swarm-repetition/finish.md

 Thanks for the journey.
-See ya in the Kubernetes migration scenario!
+See you in the Kubernetes migration scenario!